 Jesus references his authority (v.
 18) and then exercises this authority by directing his disciples to a task (vv.
 19–20).
 In that moment, Jesus was talking to eleven disciples.
 However, Jesus’ focus is global in that all nations were to receive a full expression of the Christian faith.
-His eleven disciples would take the message to others, who would take it to others, even to the ends of the earth.
+His eleven disciples would take the message to others and spread it to the ends of the earth.

 In the present day, every believer has received this calling from Jesus.
 That means we are included in Christ’s original target audience.
-We are those who are supposed to receive and transmit the message to others.
+We receive and transmit the message to others.

 We can’t explain away this responsibility by claiming that we were not the immediate audience of the Great Commission.
 It was impossible for eleven men to visit every place on earth and teach them everything Jesus wanted people to know and obey.
 Those who heard their testimony—which includes believers in all ages— are also included in the command to communicate it to others.
 Furthermore, the universality of Christ’s command prohibits a two-tier form of Christianity in which a portion of believers are called to serve and share while the others are left only to hear and receive.